The Best Differential Fluids and How and When to Change Them

 Your rear differential is one of the most unappreciated parts in your car or truck.
 It does what might be the hardest job of all of those components, multiplying torque from your transmission and sending it to two rear tires.
 The whole time, it is letting those two rear tires spin at different speeds.
 In the case of a limited-slip differential, it’s also making sure power goes to both rear tires.
 It’s tough work and it’s dirty work and it is why that quart or two of fluid in your rear differential is so important to long life.
-Here are 5 of the best differential fluids on the market, how to change it, and when to change that differential fluid.
+Here are 5 of the best differential fluids on the market, how to change it, and when to change that rear differential fluid.

 A differential is a set of gears and bushings that takes motion in one axis and turns it into another axis while letting two output shafts spin at different speeds.
 In this case, it takes the driveshaft and sends it to the left and right rear wheels.
 Because your vehicle turns left and right, the wheels need to spin at different speeds, and the magic bits in your rear diff make that happen.
 The differential also multiplies torque, that’s the number you hear called a “differential ratio.”
 Its the ratio of teeth on the ring gear (the output) to the number of teeth on the pinion gear (input).
 A 4.11:1 differential multiplies torque by 4.11 times what came out of the transmission, which is already multiplied by your transmission from the engine.
 So a rear differential can see thousands or even tens of thousands of foot-pounds of torque every time you touch the gas.